jbaxenom/heracles/README.md

 the design is done to favour reliability and robustness, one piece at a time.

 Sometimes several use cases can be implemented in one go, for example when programming frameworks help handling multiple things in one instruction.
 As you can see this is the case for some test cases in this implementation, as the `double.ToString("<format>")` formatter does most of the work needed to implement the requirements.
-Another example is TC7, which is implemented simply by using `decimal` instead of `float` or `double`.

 #### 6. See the test pass
 In here is where I'll also add the Stryker.NET run, because I want to make sure my tests and code are robust.
 I always get the feeling my code gets much better after using Stryker.